C3n7ral051nt4g3ncy/WebOSINT/README.md

 <br>

 # Terminal Scrollback Buffer 🔣
-Be ware that for the reverse IP search using the Hacker Target API, you are going to get a few hundred results for some websites, make sure that your Terminal Scrollback preferences are set to `unlimited scrollback` so that you will be able to scroll back up to see all results!
+Be aware that for the reverse IP search using the Hacker Target API, you are going to get a few hundred results for some websites, make sure that your Terminal Scrollback preferences are set to `unlimited scrollback` so that you can scroll back up to see all results!

 <p align="center">
 <img width="333" src="https://user-images.githubusercontent.com/104733166/179029659-f1591798-d0e9-45d9-8dbb-c7de0a82585f.png"></p>